emertechie/docs-demo/docs/devbox_quickstart_draft.md

 - Project templates
 - Internal authentication configuration

-Each team can also add its own “extensions” that get run after the base setup.
+Each team can define its own extensions, which run after the base setup completes.

 <!-- todo: how teams can do that -->